 Body, wrapped in red carpet, found in Manhattan

-NEW YORK (AP) — New York City police say a dead man has been found wrapped in a red carpet in front of a Starbucks in New York City.
+NEW YORK (AP) — New York City police say the death of a man found wrapped in a red carpet in front of a Starbucks in Harlem is being investigated as a homicide.

+Chief of Detectives Dermot Shea said the body was found around 6 a.m.
+Thursday with possible wounds to the head.

-WNBC reports that a pedestrian called 911 after seeing feet or shoes sticking out of the rolled-up carpet in Harlem at around 6 a.m.
-Thursday.
+Police say a pedestrian alerted officers after seeing feet or shoes sticking out of the rolled-up carpet.

+Shea said the body was wrapped in a bag inside the carpet and was likely left in front of the coffee shop a few hours before it was found.

 The medical examiner will determine what caused the man's death.